 SHAREHOLDER ALERT - Match Group, Inc. (MTCH) - Bronstein, Gewirtz & Grossman, LLC Notifies Investors of Class Action and Lead Plaintiff Deadline: December 2, 2019

-/EIN News/ -- NEW YORK, Oct.
-25, 2019 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Match Group, Inc. (“Match” or the “Company”) (NYSE: MTCH) and certain of its officers, on behalf of shareholders who purchased Match securities between August 6, 2019 and September 25, 2019 (the “Class Period”).
+/EIN News/ -- NEW YORK, Nov.
+01, 2019 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Match Group, Inc. (“Match” or the “Company”) (NASDAQ: MTCH) and certain of its officers, on behalf of shareholders who purchased Match securities between August 6, 2019 and September 25, 2019, (the “Class Period”).
 Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/mtch.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.